Doesn't seem familiar? Jump to the "Ultra" help about types of items in the gradebook.

 In the Grade Center, you can't change the Item Name of columns created automatically for gradable items, such as tests and assignments.
 You can edit the name of a gradable item in your course and the name will change in the Grade Center.

 On the Edit Column page for auto-created columns, you can type a different name in the Grade Center Name box.
-The name you provide appears on students' My Grades pages and in the Grade Center grid.
-But, the name of the item in your course isn't changed.
-Students may be confused when the names in My Grades and the names for gradable items in the course don't match.
+The name you provide appears only to you in the Grade Center grid.
+Students won't see this name.
+The name of the item in your course isn't changed.

 Doesn't seem familiar?
 Jump to the "Ultra" help about automatically created grade items.